FountainExponential/web/README.md

 I got  $amountRetrieved() in one go.
 ~~~

+##### Integrated Common Code Language (ICCL)
+The Integrated Common Code Language (ICCL) is the programming integrated with Fountain Exponential.
+It is intended as a bare bones inplementation to control the story.
+Fountain Exponential code blocks can be used with multiple language like C/C++, C#, Java and Javascript, because it's primary consern is the text in the game.
+However an integrated language is needed when writing in an engine independent way.

+###### Overriding ICCL
+The ICCL can be overriden by blocks in a specific language by setting the override attribute to the id of the block with the specific language code.
+The default language of Fountain Exponential is ICCL, but can be set in the front matter of the page to the specific language you want.
+For instance when setting the default language to C# code blocks are assumed to contain C#, so block that contain ICCL must then be attributes as ICCL.

-##### Trigger Values
+##### Selection Trigger Values
-Trigger values are a part of the text given to the other game systems when the story passes that point.
+Selection trigger values are a part of the text given to the other game systems when the story passes that point.
 It functions as an ID a way of signaling or working with the other game systems.
 This is the most natural way of signaling the other game systems, as natural text can be used as an identifying text.
 The identifying text could be used in multiple places serving like a function call.

-A trigger value is created by prepending the text that functions as the ID with an % sign.
+A selection trigger value is created by prepending the text that functions as the ID with an % sign.
 ```
 ### Arriving in town
 @Player